Master of Social Work

 Simmons's nationally regarded Master of Social Work (M.S.W.)
 Program provides a rigorous clinical social work education for women and men.
 The Program is highly respected for its fieldwork component, with internships three days per week in both years of the Program.
 We offer a progressive, hands-on curriculum that infuses education and practice with social justice values and multicultural perspectives.

-SW401A: Social Policy and Services (required)
+SW401A: Social Welfare Policy and Services (required)

 SW402: Information Literacy Program (required)